 Address: 3800 Mount Bonnell Dr., Austin, TX 78731

-The highest point in Austin with beautiful sunset views worth the visit!
+This is one of the best hiking trails and the highest point in Austin with beautiful sunset views worth the visit!
 This beginner friendly spot in Austin can take your breath away with its panoramic views of the city.
 Mount Bonnell is an ideal place for a quick workout.
 The main hiking path measures just about 0.3 miles with 200-foot elevation gain from the bottom of the stairs.
 Up to this day, it remains to be an Austin hotspot attracting everyone from hikers, bikers, couples, and families.